SimisRnD/simis-cms/README.md

 ## Overview

 Need a website?
-SimIS CMS can be used from Day 1.
-Once installed the Admin signs in and can quickly create a sitemap.
+SimIS CMS can be used from Day 1:

+* Once installed the administrator signs in and can quickly create a sitemap.
 Working on their own, or with others, the pages of the site are added.
-Each web page can have shared elements and styles, as well as their own elements and styles.
-A designer can work on the site's global style, then target page-by-page improvements, while content authors fill out the web page content.
-The page elements include searchable text, images, and videos.
-There are many dynamic elements which can be added, including slideshows, news feeds, calendar events, blog posts, and more.
-For more complex components, a developer can work both online and off to enable the functionality or create it.
+* Each web page can have shared elements and styles, as well as their own elements and styles.
+* A designer can work on the site's global style and layout, then target page-by-page improvements, while content authors fill out the web page content.
+* Content authors work with the page elements which include searchable text, images, and videos.
+There are many dynamic elements which can be selected, including slideshows, news feeds, calendar events, blog posts, and more.
+* For more complex components, a developer can work both online and off to enable the functionality or create it.

 ## Features